Testing for Association in Multi-View Network Data: Discussion

 \section{Discussion}

 In this paper, we considered testing whether communities defined with respect to two networks on a common set of nodes are related.
 We extended this test to the setting of one network and one multivariate data set on a common set of nodes.
 The proposed tests control the Type I error rate, and yield higher power than applying the $G$-test to the estimated community/cluster memberships in each data view.

-We focused on testing the association between communities/clusters in two data views, where one or both data views are networks; when three or more data views are available, we can apply the tests developed in this paper to each pair of views.
+We focused on testing the association between communities/clusters in two data views.
+If three or more data views are available, we may be interested in testing mutual independence between all data views.
+The models proposed in Sections \ref{sec:multi-sbm-mod} and \ref{sec:node-mod} extend readily to $L > 2$ data views, and we can test for mututal independence by testing the null hypothesis that all entries of an $L$th order tensor $C$ are equal to 1.
+We can construct a $P^2$LRT statistic along the lines of \eqref{eq:genp2lrt}, and we can approximate the null distribution by permuting the node labels in the second through $L$th views.
+If we are instead interested in pairwise independence between the data views, we could simply apply the tests developed in this paper to each pair of views.

 In this paper, we considered only undirected, unweighted network views.
 There is a body of work that extends the single-view SBM to directed and/or weighted networks; see e.g. \citet{wang1987stochastic} and \citet{aicher2014learning}.
 It may be of future interest to extend the methodology developed in this paper to allow for directed and/or weighted networks.